Herringway/hwkode/hkode.md

 * 50000HL: Noise change.
 You'll gain several positive and negative attributes from a boss you've fought before.
 Which boss?
 The ref decides.
 * 5000HL: Elemental armour.
 You'll absorb one element and be weak to another.
 * 5000HL: Law card.
 You can use one of these to nullify a rule of your choosing, such as hazards or their lingering effects.
 Not everything may be nullified.
+You must choose what to nullify when you purchase.
+Lasts for one battle.
+This will affect EVERY fighter, so beware...
 * 10000HL: Rip Cheato.
-Rip Cheato will boost one of your stats!
+Rip Cheato will boost one of your stats...?
 * 0HL: Smiles are free! :)